erantapaa/haskell-browser-mods/README.md

 Inspired by and icons borrowed from [hackage-fu](https://github.com/statusfailed/hackage-fu).

-This is a simple Chrome browser extension to make navigating around the Haskell interwebs more convenient.
+This is a simple Chrome/Safari browser extension to make navigating around the Haskell interwebs more convenient.
 It modifies pages on various Haskell-related websites to create inter-site links, add information and generally making it easier to find and search for information.